dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 Tina worked until recently in a traditional testing role, where testing was performed after the development stage of the application assembly line.
 She is aware that the role of and skills required by a tester are changing.
 Tina realizes that testers have to become comfortable working with code and be able to analyze it.
-She appreciates that testers need to work within the scrum teams in order to ensure quality is built into the software development process during the two week sprint cycle.
+She appreciates that testers need to work within the Scrum teams in order to ensure quality is built into the software development process during the two week sprint cycle.

 She is keen to expand her strong testing skills, to become more technically adept, and learn more about coding so she can start